Electric scooter startup Grin raises ~$45 million

 Grin, which is based in Mexico City, had previously raised funding from Sinai Ventures, Liquid2 Ventures, 500 Startups, Monashees, Base10 Partners and others.

-Currently, Grin only operates in Mexico City but it has plans to expand to other cities throughout Latin America.
+Currently, Grin only operates in Mexico City, but it has plans to expand to other cities throughout Latin America.

 Electric scooters are clearly a hot space.
 U.S.-based companies like Bird and Lime have raised millions of dollars.
 Bird is currently valued at over $2 billion while Lime is valued at over $1 billion.
 Meanwhile, transportation behemoths Lyft and Uber have both staked their claim in the electric scooter space, both deploying them in Santa Monica, Calif. in the last month.